questionlp/api.wwdt.me_docs/content/endpoints/scorekeeper.md

 ### Retrieve a scorekeeper with details by slug string

-Get information and, if available, description for a specific scorekeeper using the scorekeeper's slug string, sorted by appearance date
+Returns a scorekeeper object containing their database ID, name, gender and an array of their appearances.
+Scorekeeper appearances are sorted by show date.

 ```endpoint
 GET https://api.wwdt.me/v1.0/scorekeepers/slug/{scorekeeper_slug}/details